/dev/posts/

 Prerequisites: public key vs. private key vs. secret key key, encryption, MAC, digital signature, cryptographic hash.

-Concepts introduced: Diffie-Hellman key exchange, anonymous vs. authenticated Diffie-Hellman key exchange, ephemeral vs. static Diffie-Hellman key pairs/exchange, triple Diffie-Hellman key exchange (3DH), forward secrecy, key compromise impersonation (KCI), identity misbinding attack.
+Concepts introduced: Diffie-Hellman key exchange, anonymous vs. authenticated Diffie-Hellman key exchange, ephemeral vs. static Diffie-Hellman key pairs/exchange, triple Diffie-Hellman key exchange (3DH), forward secrecy, key compromise impersonation (KCI), identity misbinding attack, unknown key-share attack.

 After a quick overview, we will present the unauthenticated DH key exchange.
 The downside of the unauthenticated DH key exchange is that the parties have no assurance that they are actually communicating with the intended party: this approach only protects against passive eavesdroppers but not against active attackers. and it is therefore usually desirable to authenticate at least one participant.
 We will see several approaches to integrating some authentication (for either or both parties) in the key exchange: